Peugeot 508 hatchback - Engines, drive & performance

 The previous Peugeot 508 was certainly no class leader when it came to driver appeal, so can the latest model right its predecessor's wrongs?
 The answer is yes – up to a point.

 The BlueHDi diesel is reasonably quiet and smooth, with a slightly firm ride akin to that of German rivals such as the Volkswagen Arteon.
 Quite a contrast from the over-soft previous model, then, and the slight trade-off in ride comfort is more than made up for by improved handling.
-The 222bhp petrol is enthusiastic and powerful but, because it's only available in the top-spec GT Premium trim, it's also rather pricey.

 If you're in the mood to take things a little easier, though, the 508 is even more obliging.
 That slightly firm ride is well-tuned for high-speed motorway dashes, where the active cruise control comes into its own.
 However, the system in our test car seemed to still have a few bugs to be worked out – it was a bit jerky in operation and occasionally lost track of the car in front entirely.